XPixelGroup/BasicSR/README.md

 ## HOWTOs

 We provides simple pipelines to train/test/inference models for quick start.
+These pipelines/commands are not complete and more details are in the following sections.

 - [How to train StyleGAN2](docs/HOWTOs.md#How-to-train-StyleGAN2)
 - [How to test StyleGAN2](docs/HOWTOs.md#How-to-test-StyleGAN2)

 ## TODO List